tkhq/docs/docs/integration-guides/email-recovery-in-sub-organizations.md

     ```
 2. Your code receives the iframe public key and shows the recovery form, and the user enters their email address.
 3. Your app can now create and sign a new `INIT_USER_EMAIL_RECOVERY` activity with the user email and the iframe public key in the parameters.
 Note: you'll need to retrieve the sub-organization ID based on the user email.
-4. Email is received by the user
+4. Email is received by the user.
-5. User copy/paste their recovery code into your app.
+5. User copies and pastes their recovery code into your app.
 Remember: this code is an encrypted credential which can only be decrypted within the iframe.
-6. Your app injects the recovery code into the iframe for decryption
+6. Your app injects the recovery code into the iframe for decryption:
     ```js
     await iframeStamper.injectRecoveryBundle(code);
     ```